Prismatic cohomology relative to $\delta$-rings: The prismatic site

 \begin{definition}[$\delta$-pairs] Let $\Pairs^\delta$ be the category consisting of $\delta$-pairs $(A,R)$ (or $A\rightarrow R$), meaning a $\delta$-ring $A$ and a commutative $A$-algebra $R$.
 The morphisms $(A,R)\rightarrow(A',R')$ consist of commutative diagrams where $A\rightarrow A'$ is a $\delta$-ring map.
 In particular, we emphasize that $R$ is not equipped with a $\delta$-ring structure, in fact it typically does not even admit a (natural) $\delta$-ring structure.
 In general, we say a $\delta$-pair is bounded, (derived) $p$-complete, or quasisyntomic if $A$ and $R$ are bounded, (derived) $p$-complete, or quasisyntomic as commutative rings. \end{definition}

-\begin{definition}[Pre-prismatic $\delta$-pairs] Say that a $\delta$-pair $(A,R)$ is \emph{pre-prismatic} if the kernel of $A\rightarrow R$ contains a Cartier divisor $I$ such that Zariski locally on $\Spec A$ any generator $d$ of $I$ has the property that $\delta(d)$ maps to a unit in $R^\wedge_p$.
-A pre-prismatic $\delta$-pair is prismatic if $(A,I)$ is a prism. \end{definition}
+\begin{definition}[Pre-prismatic $\delta$-pairs] Say that a $\delta$-pair $(A,R)$ is \emph{pre-prismatic} if the kernel of $A\rightarrow R$ contains an invertible ideal $I$ such that Zariski locally on $\Spec A$ any generator $d$ of $I$ has the property that $\delta(d)$ maps to a unit in $R^\wedge_p$.
+A pre-prismatic $\delta$-pair is prismatic if there is such an ideal $I$ such that $(A,I)$ is a prism. \end{definition}

 \begin{remark} Note that if $(A,R)$ is a pre-prismatic bounded $\delta$-pair, as exhibited by a Cartier divisor $I$, then $A[\delta(I)^{-1}]_{(I,p)}^\wedge$ inherits a $\delta$-ring structure by~\cite[Rem.~2.16, Lem.~2.18]{prisms} and becomes a prism with respect to the completion of $I$.
 By property (1) of Theorem~\ref{thm:intro}, the prismatic cohomology will not see the difference between $(A,R)$ and $(A[\delta(I)^{-1}]^\wedge_{(I,p)}, R^\wedge_p)$. \end{remark}